balanced/www.balancedpayments.com/contents/international-payments.md

 benefit3:
   title: Fetch rates in real time
-  body: Need to dynamically change your prices? balanced.js will be able to let your know how many Euro to charge, moment to moment.
+  body: Need to dynamically change your prices? balanced.js will be able to let your know how many Euros to charge, moment to moment.

 api:
   title: Sample API call